-Dr. Marcia Willing is a specialist in pediatric genetics.
-She attended medical school at Virginia Commonwealth University (VCU) School of Medicine.
-Dr. Willing trained at Cincinnati Children's Hospital Medical Center for her residency.
-She accepts Anthem, Blue Cross/Blue Shield, Coventry, and more.
-Her hospital/clinic affiliations include Barnes-Jewish West County Hospital, Washington University Physicians, and St. Louis Children's Hospital.
+Dr. Marcia Willing specializes in pediatric genetics.
+Dr. Willing studied medicine at Virginia Commonwealth University (VCU) School of Medicine.
+Her residency was performed at Cincinnati Children's Hospital Medical Center.
+She is in-network for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Coventry.
+Her professional affiliations include Barnes-Jewish West County Hospital, Washington University Physicians, and St. Louis Children's Hospital.

 Clinical interests: Metabolic Disorders, Genetic Counseling, Marfan Syndrome, Birth Defects

 Dr. Diana Gray, who practices in Saint Louis, MO, is a medical specialist in genetics, obstetrics, and gynecology.
-Her areas of clinical interest consist of prenatal diagnosis and ultrasound (sonogram).
+In her practice, she is particularly interested in prenatal diagnosis and ultrasound (sonogram).
 Dr. Gray is professionally affiliated with Missouri Baptist Medical Center, Washington University Physicians, and Barnes-Jewish Hospital.
 She graduated from the University of Illinois College of Medicine at Chicago and then she performed her residency at Washington University Medical Center in St. Louis.
 She is an in-network provider for Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.